michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26658986/12510950-46a0-11e7-8ec7-9a0d7127d59f.png" width="500">
 </p>

-* Eyes stare at the box, air-tap, and the object of the bounding box will change and flash indicating that it's being select, while the top of the core crystal will appear three square buttons.
+* Eyes stare at the box, air-tap, and the object of the bounding box will change and flash indicating that it's being selected, while the top of the core crystal will appear three square buttons.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658996/2cc15f38-46a0-11e7-85e3-bc526203e40e.png" width="500">